neofob/quickscope/README.md

 older GTK2 drawing that uses libX11 to draw pixels and lines for the scope traces.
 Looks like the X direction is always sweep.

+Quickscope has sweep mode and X/Y mode.
+Quickscope has an adjustable beam fade.
+No other software scopes (currently) have that.
+Quickscope has an unlimited number of source inputs.
+Given it's an API it should have an unlimited number of source inputs.

 #### Developer Notes